Skip to main content

 6

-Toggle the workflow on.
-It starts firing on the next matching event.
+Click Save, then Enable.
+The workflow starts firing on the next matching event.

 Managing workflows

-• Enable / disable: toggle a workflow on or off without deleting it
+• Enable / disable: toggle a workflow off without deleting it

-• Rename: click the workflow name to edit it
+• Rename: use the menu next to the workflow name

-• Execution count: see how many times a workflow has fired
+• Execution count: the line under the toolbar shows how many notifications this workflow has sent